-Dust is the Dust is the generic term used in the British Standard document BS 6069 (Part Two) to describe particulate matter in the size range $1-75\mu m$ in diameter.
-Dust nuisance is the result of the perception of the soiling of surfaces by excessive rates of dust deposition.
+Dust is the generic term used in the British Standard document BS 6069 (Part Two) to describe particulate matter in the size range $1-75\mu m$ in diameter.
+Dust nuisance is the result of the soiling of surfaces by excessive rates of dust deposition.
 Under provisions in the Environmental Protection Act 19908, dust nuisance is defined as a statutory nuisance.

 There are currently no standards or guidelines for dust nuisance in the UK, nor are formal dust deposition standards specified.
-This reflects the uncertainties in dust monitoring technology and the highly subjective relationship between deposition events, surface soiling and the perception of such events as a nuisance.
+This reflects the uncertainties in dust monitoring technology and the highly subjective relationship between deposition events, and surface soiling which creates a nuisance.
 In law, complaints about excessive dust deposition would have to be investigated by the local authority and any complaint upheld for a statutory nuisance to occur.
 However, dust deposition is generally managed by suitable on-site practices and mitigation rather than by the determination of statutory nuisance and/or prosecution or enforcement notice(s).